Professor Alan Blackwell

 Share

-Dr Alan Blackwell is a Professor in the Computer Laboratory, Director of the Crucible network for research in interdisciplinary design and co-Director of Research for the University of Cambridge Global Challenges Initiative.
+Dr Alan Blackwell is a Professor in the Department of Computer Science and Technology Laboratory, Director of the Crucible network for research in interdisciplinary design and Co-Director of the University of Cambridge Global Challenges Initiative, the Cambridge Strategic Research Initiative for the Sustainable Development Goals.
+He has also served as a non-executive Director of Cambridge Enterprise, the commercialisation subsidiary of the University of Cambridge.

 Alan has a long-standing mission to make meaningful contributions to the lives of the world’s poorest 3 billion people through the design of new technologies, including software that is directly programmable and customizable by end-users, and making IT accessible to those with a wide range of social backgrounds and abilities.
-Alan’s concerns for global equality were acquired with the egalitarian traditions of his native New Zealand, as a result of which he has often collaborated with technology-focused Cambridge NGOs such as Aptivate and Africa’s Voices Foundation.
-His motivation to contributing to the Sustainable Development Goals through the participation in the Global Challenges Forum is also shown by his previous role as Director of the EPSRC Ideas Factory "Bridging the Global Digital Divides”, and by the active publishing of research investigations of modern technology infrastructure in the light of universal human rights.

 Alan has qualifications in professional engineering, computing and experimental psychology.
 He has 15 years experience of designing industrial systems, electronic and software products.
 He has taught design courses and supervised postgraduate design research students in Computing, Architecture, Psychology, Languages, Music, Fine Art and Engineering.
 He works regularly with social scientists and policy researchers, as well as on the design of next generation digital technologies.